How to apply

 Q. What is the quickest way I can contact you?

 A. Call or email the Panel Chairperson you have been dealing with.
-If you cannot get hold of them please call Council’s Human Resource Business Partner – Recruitment on 4732 7813.
+If you cannot get hold of them please call Council’s Human Resources Team on 4732 7777.

 Q. Do you offer sponsorship for overseas candidates?